melli79/mathGames/Readme.md

 ### Application: Tournament plans

-Given $N$ playes that play $k$-player games what is a minimal plan such that every playes has played with every other player in a $k$-player game.
+Given $N$ players that play $k$-player games, what is a minimal plan such that every player has played with every other player in a game.

-Hint:  Obviously, you need $r:=\lceil (N-1)/(k-1)\rceil$ rounds in order to reach that.
-But can you actually find a partition of the $N$ players in $rk$ groups such that always $r$ groups can play simultaneously and nobody has to play more than $r$ games?
+Hint:  Obviously, you need at least $r:=\lceil (N-1)/(k-1)\rceil$ rounds in order to reach that.
+But can you actually find a partition with $r$-fold repetition of the $N$ players in $rN/k$ groups such that always $\lceil N/k\rceil$ groups can play simultaneously and nobody has to play more than $r$ games?

 ## 13. String Matching Algorithms